rafflc/scion/doc/COLIBRI_with_EPIC.md

 ## 5 Ideas / uncertainties / problems

 * (6/6 rafflc) Instead of introducing the same mechanism for the request fields, maybe it would make sense to modify the already existing authenticator fields in the request payload.
 However, checking Authenticators at the border routers possibly reduces performance, while introducing these additional fields only brings little overhead reagarding packet size (except for segment setup requests).\
-Also I am not sure if these authenticators already include the whole packet or only the request payload
+Also I am not sure if these authenticators already include the whole packet or only the request payload.\
+(6/11 rafflc) After discussing with Dominik: Bad idea.
+Authenticators only authenticate payload
 * (6/6 rafflc) Maybe we can add a mechanism that makes it optional to use the V_{SD} or at least think about different sizes.